I looked down at my son cradled in my arms.

 At the very least the man should hold the baby’s hand.
 Preferably he should cuddle his baby if the baby is not able to stay in skin-to-skin contact with its mother.

 This helps bond with the baby, during a most stressful time.
-The baby is likely to be stressed too, as normally it would be put straight on the mother’s chest for a feed immediately after birth (some more advanced hospitals do this following caesarean), and thus any body contact that can be provided will be greatly beneficial.
+The baby is likely to be stressed too, as normally it would be put straight on the mother’s chest for a feed immediately after birth (some more advanced hospitals do this following cesarean), and thus anybody contact that can be provided will be greatly beneficial.

 All this body contact will get the oxytocin flowing and the physiological bonds will be forming.
 But bonding actually starts much before the birth.
 Men should attend the prenatal classes with their partner and become as excited as she is at the changes in her body.